-Although you’d be surprised how many decks use countersink bolts but don’t drill for them.
+Although you’d be surprised how many decks use countersink bolts, don’t drill for them.

-Choosing one or the other really depends on your riding style/ how your deck is drilled.
+Choosing one or the other depends on your riding style/ how your deck is drilled.

 Buttons vs Pan Heads

-If you go for buttons over countersink, then you should also consider pan heads.
+If you go for buttons over countersink, you should consider pan heads.

-Pan heads are a similar shape to buttons, but have a lower/wider head profile.
-However they can be trickier to find, especially in zinc plated steel.
+Pan heads are similar in shape to buttons but have a lower/wider head profile.
+However, they can be trickier to find, especially in zinc-plated steel.

-If your deck is already predrilled for countersink bolts, then your choice is obvious.
+Your choice is obvious if your deck is already predrilled for countersink bolts.

-If you’re planning on doing any sort of ollies/fliptricks, you’ll want countersink bolts so they’re flush.
+If you’re planning on doing any ollies/fliptricks, you’ll want countersink bolts, so they’re flush.
 Buttons will get in the way if you go to flick your foot.

-But if you’re into a style like crusing/surfskating, where you don’t need your bolts to sit flush, then it doesn’t really matter.
+But if you’re into a style like cruising/surfskating, where you don’t need your bolts to sit flush, then it doesn’t matter.

-Unless you ride barefoot… then you probably won’t want button heads sticking out.
+Unless you ride barefoot, you probably won’t want button heads sticking out.

-Now that we have the bolts covered, let’s move onto the nuts.
+Now that the bolts are covered, let’s move on to the nuts.

-There are 3 different nut sizes used for skateboards/longboards.
+There are three different nut sizes used for skateboards/longboards.